djtech-dev/bullet/README.md

 ## Branches

-There are two branches: Stable and Lab.
+There are two channeles: Stable and Lab.

 Lab is used mostly by mantainers; packages gets updated as soon as they are released from the authors, and they can be really unstable; not only that, but they can also contains ABS errors, which means that they are packages that either fail their required tests or can be cause of depedency collision, in fact all those issues must be resolved before those packages can be sent to Stable.
 The normal wait time is 1-2 weeks for minor releases, 2-8 weeks for major releases.
-It's a good idea to use only in containers/VMs, and test hardware-related packages (like the kernel) using a real machine running Bullet Linux in the Stable branch and locking those packages in the Lab branch.
+It's a good idea to use only in containers/VMs, and test hardware-related packages (like the kernel) using a real machine running Bullet Linux in the Stable channel and locking those packages in the Lab channel.
 <br>
-Stable is useable everybody; it's a rolling release but it's REALLY stable, thanks to the package requirments, the small size of the repository and the period of time that each packages has to pass in the Lab branch.
+Stable is useable everybody; it's a rolling release but it's REALLY stable, thanks to the package requirments, the small size of the repository and the period of time that each packages has to pass in the Lab channel.
 <br>
 If you don't know which one to use, please use the Stable.